shader-slang/spec/expressions.md

 \end{Checking}

 \begin{Description}
-Postfix operator expressions have similar rules to prefix operator expressions, except that in this case the lookup of the operator name will only consider declarations marked with the \kw{postfix} modifier.
+Postfix operator expressions have similar rules to prefix operator expressions, except that in this case the lookup of the operator name will only consider declarations marked with the \code{postfix} modifier.
 \end{Description}

 ### Infix Operator Expressions ### {#expr.op.infix}